Using Photoresistor From Raspberry PI To Detect Light

 Circuit Explaination

 Photoresistor and 100k ohm resistor work together as a Voltage reduction circuit (see also learningaboutelectronics.com: How to Reduce Voltage with Resistors for more details).
-With low LDR resistance, their middle Voltage level goes down near ground.
+With low LDR resistance, their middle Voltage level goes down near the ground.
 It disables the NPN transistor.
 With high LDR resistance, their middle Voltage level goes up.
 It enables the NPN transistor.

 Circuit In Dark Conditions